Providing financial education for her child.

 USA

-By improving financial health, we’re helping to transform lives and contributing to three of the United Nations’ Sustainable Development Goals:
+We're helping to transform lives by improving financial health, supporting three of the United Nations’ Sustainable Development Goal (SDGs)s:

 Goal 1.4